 - post-operative follow-up

-The aneurysm may be visible as an area of curvilinear calcification in the para-vertebral region on either abdominal or lumbar spine films performed for alternative indications.
+An aneurysm may be visible as an area of curvilinear calcification in the paravertebral region on either abdominal or lumbar spine radiographs performed for alternative indications.
+Radiographs are not optimal for detection or follow-up.

-This is considered the imaging gold standard but has a high radiation dose.
-Excellent for pre-operative planning as it accurately delineates the size and shape of the AAA and its relationship to branch arteries and aortic bifurcation.
-Also superior to ultrasound in detecting and sizing common iliac artery aneurysms.
+CT angiography (CTA) is considered the imaging gold standard but exposes the patients to high radiation doses.
+It is excellent for pre-operative planning as it accurately delineates the size and shape of the AAA and its relationship to branch arteries and the aortic bifurcation.
+Oblique reformations enable accurate measurements in non-orthogonal planes.
+CTA is superior to ultrasound in detecting and measuring common iliac artery aneurysms.

 - retroperitoneal haematoma